 West coast beaches

-On a clear day you can see across Breiðafjörður to the mountains of Snaefellsnes Peninsular.
-It is not far from Patreksfjörður and it is just some minutes driving from Latrabjarg puffin cliffs.
-People come for the colour of the sand because everywhere else in Iceland has black sand beaches.
+On a clear day, you can see across Breiðafjörður to the mountains of Snaefellsnes Peninsular.
+It is not far from Patreksfjörður and it is just a few minutes driving from Latrabjarg puffin cliffs.
+People come for the colour of the sand because everywhere else in Iceland has black-sand beaches.

 Driving down to Rauðisandur beach can be horrible for passengers without a fearless sense of death.
-There is a very steep, winding road from the mountain pass down to the beach and it is quite narrow.
-From the bottom of this road, there is about a 10 minute drive to the car park.
+There is a very steep, winding road from the mountain pass down to the beach, and it is quite narrow.
+From the bottom of this road, there is about a 10-minute drive to the car park.
 This is past the black church.
-Then there is about a 20 min walk to the beach.
+Then there is about a 20-minute walk to the beach.

 Legend of the red head and the wizard

-In 1243 the lived a red haired lady beneath the mountains near where the Rauðisandur church is stood today.
+In 1243 there lived a red haired lady beneath the mountains near where the Rauðisandur church stands today.
 She used to feed fish to a cat that belonged to the local wizard.
 Legend has it that the cat and the lady were so close that they were able to shape-shift, so that the cat could become the woman and make a Skonsatunfisk (an Icelandic tuna pizza).
-Like-wise, the red haired woman could become a cat and chase the mice along the red sands of Rauðisandur beach.
+Like-wise, the red-haired woman could become a cat and chase the mice along the red sands of Rauðisandur beach.
 And this is what gave the sand its red colour.

-The red – pink colour is actually because the sand is crushed scallop shells.
+The red-pink colour is actually because the sand is crushed scallop shells.
 The Westfjords is one of the oldest parts of Iceland and hasn’t had any volcanic activity in recent times.
-You might see black sand here in layers and according to the times and chaos of the waves.
+You might see black sand here in layers, according to the times and chaos of the waves.
 This could be from Snæfellsjökull Volcano whose last eruption was over 2000 years ago.